SF-Zhou/sf-zhou.github.io/README.md

 ## Generate Steps

-Node 7.6.0 or later is required, or using babel for async/await support.
+Node 7.6.0 or later is required.

 ``` bash
 # install dependencies